Siege of Avalon: Plot

 Siege of Avalon takes place in the fictional land of Eurale.
 Within Eurale are seven kingdoms: Nisos, Aratoy, Oriam, Fornax, Elythria, Cathea, and Taberland.
-The seven kingdoms united to the citadel of Avalon as a central capital of the alliance.
+The seven kingdoms united to build the citadel of Avalon as a central capital of the alliance.
 Within Eurale is a nomadic race called the Sha'ahoul.
 The Sha'ahoul, led by the leader Mithras, declared war on the seven kingdoms, ultimately besieging the city of Avalon.

 The protagonist of the game is the playable character, which the user can customize and name.
 The protagonist arrives in Avalon by boat, several years into the siege.
 The protagonist's brother, Corvus, is already present within the castle when the player begins the game.
 The course of the gameplay follows the player through various quests related to maintaining Avalon's defenses and foiling plots to overtake the castle.
 The game climaxes in a battle between the player and Mithras, the leader of the Sha'ahoul, after the invading force breaks through the outer wall of Avalon.